 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave London, it will feel like home.

 As part of our direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
 IES Abroad’s housing options meet our safety and security standards.

 Student Houses - Live in one of University College London’s self-catered student houses.
 Kitchens are provided where you can prepare your own food, or meals may be bought from the various food outlets on the main UCL campus.
 Placement in UCL housing is competitive and applying early is recommended.
-All rooms have computer data ports.
+All rooms have Internet access.

 Part of making you feel at home in London is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or field trips that take you off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 Upon arrival in London, you participate in an introductory orientation with the IES Abroad London staff.
 Designed specifically for direct enrollment students, the IES Abroad orientation program introduces you to your direct enrollment program, your fellow students, and to London.

 Other highlights may include a bus tour of London and other cultural activities.
 In addition, you will learn about the teaching methods of British professors of your host institution.

 You will also attend Slade’s orientation, where you get acquainted with the logistics of student life.